bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 {{< highlight Vim >}}
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-" Close opening and closings of comment box.                                  " "                                                                             "
+" Close comment box.                                                          "
+"                                                                             "
 " Beginning comment bar and ending comment bar must both be defined already   " " and the cursor needs to be between the bars when 'MakeBox' is called.       "